alis-lang/alis/docs/spec.md

 ## Intrinsics

-The compiler provides following intrinsics for working with Attributes:
+The compiler provides following intrinsics for working with attributes:

 - `$attrsOf(X)` - Gets sequence of all attributes of all types for symbol `X`
 - `$byAttrs(X, A)` - Gets all symbols that are children of `X`, which can be